Volunteer

 If you are a business owner or in the position to allow employees time off to volunteer, please allow them and the community this gift.
 Research shows that giving workers paid time off to volunteer is good for business, employee morale, and the community.
 It doesn't take a lot to change lives.
 A little can make a difference when we work together as a community.

 The foremost volunteer opportunity is Day of Caring.
 This annual event sends hundreds of volunteers to work on service projects at local non-profit organizations each fall.
 Please consider allowing your employees to participate.
-It is not only a fun day, it unites emploees for a cause, and that helps business, staff, and the non-profits.

 United Way of Norman Impact Council Member